PRTG/PythonMiniProbe/README.md

 - allow MiniProbes to connect (Setup -> Probes -> Allow MiniProbes to connect)
 - make sure you can reach the PRTG web interface from the machine the mini probe should run on (e.g. wget https://YOUR_PRTG_SERVER)
   - This is tested during the setup
-- copy the miniprobe folder to your linux machine
+- Install python-dev and build-essential (or at least gcc) packages
+- Install pip as outlined here https://pip.pypa.io/en/latest/installing.html (pre Python 2.7.9)
+- Download either zip or clone repository
-- run the probe installer (e.g. "sudo python setup.py install")
+- run command 'sudo python setup.py install' which will install all necessary packages

 The miniprobe should now be started.
 You should also be able to start/stop the same using the command